adamsilver/fdpb/07-a-filter-form.md

 As noted above, the filter form (like any other form, I might add), lets users select as many filters as they like before submitting them.
 This standard and conventional behaviour should be familiar to users, except this is not always the case.

-I interviewed David House, a former designer for Gumtree[^], a site which uses filters extensively.
-As such, David and his team did many rounds of usability tests and here’s what he said:
+I interviewed Dave House, a former designer for Gumtree[^], a site which uses filters extensively.
+As such, Dave and his team did many rounds of usability tests and here’s what he said:

 > On desktop, Gumtree users would select filters without submitting them.
-They didn't realise they had to submit their choices.
-We got a lot of feedback saying “Your filters are broken.”
+They didn't expect to have to submit their choices.
+We heard a lot of feedback saying “Your filters are broken.”

 Due to the materially dishonest design of filters as explained earlier, it seems some people have come to expect that clicking a checkbox (or radio button), will reload the results without having to submit.